shooka-z/Tableau-Sales-Performance/README.md

 # Tableau-Sales-Performance
-In this repository I create a dashboard of sales performance
+In this repository I created a dashboard of sales performance with the Super Store Sales dataset for one year.